robbyn/mydsrealm/README.md

     <Valve className="org.tastefuljava.tomcat.AutoBasicValve" />
 ```

-Note by default, the valve will use the UTF-8 encoding.
+Note that by default, the valve will use the UTF-8 encoding.
 To use another encoding, just add the "encoding" attribute:

 ```xml
     <Valve className="org.tastefuljava.tomcat.AutoBasicValve" encoding="ISO-8859-1" />